Please select a partnership to see additional information:

 Outcome of Section 47 Enquiries

-Refer to West Midlands Procedure - 1.8 Strategy meeting/discussion and 3.23 – Local Strategy Discussions/Meeting, section entitled ‘Outcomes of the strategy meeting/discussion’ for further information, however it is important to ensure that the position of the alleged victim(s) and the alleged perpetrator is considered separately.
+Refer to West Midlands Procedure - 1.8 Strategy meeting/discussion and 3.23 – Local Strategy Discussions/Meeting, section entitled ‘Outcomes of the strategy meeting/discussion’ for further information, however it is important to ensure that the position of the alleged victim(s) and the alleged wrongdoer is considered separately.

 Refer to West Midlands Procedure - 1.10 Child Protection Conferences.

 Where there are no grounds for a Child Protection Conference, but concerns remain regarding a child's sexually abusive behaviour, (s)he will be considered as a Child In Need.
 In such cases, a multi-agency planning meeting should be held to consider the need for services to address any abusive behaviour and the multi-agency responsibility to manage any risk.
-Where the alleged perpetrator attends a school or college then the Designated Safeguarding Lead for that establishment must be directly involved in the planning.
+Where the alleged abuser attends a school or college then the Designated Safeguarding Lead for that establishment must be directly involved in the planning.
 Any proposed or existing bail conditions imposed by Police must also be considered in the context of the implications for other agencies, for example the responsibility to provide the alleged abuser with access to education.

 The decision as to how to proceed with the criminal aspects of a case will be made by the Police and the Crown Prosecution Service (CPS).
 This decision will take into account any recommendations of the youth justice service and the views of other professionals.